ball6847/django-project-skel/README.md

 This is my version of Django project skeleton ready made for my project.
-Because I'm new to Django, this repository may frequently change as my experience rising.
+Since I'm quite a newbie to Django, this repository may frequently change as my experience rising.

 ## Installation